Wilkolicious/twitchAdSkip/README.md

 There is currently a non-official workaround for blocking pre-roll (before stream starts) ads, but mid-roll ads are half blocked.
 Currently, mid-roll _ads_ are blocked, but a pattern is emerging that Twitch is interrupting stream viewing with a notice regarding "third party tool[s]", specifically for those with ad-blockers in an effort to dissuade their use.

 ![image](https://user-images.githubusercontent.com/16191979/97927844-b45ba100-1d5d-11eb-9149-b3bfcc4ee7cf.png)
 _(Screenshot showing Twitch notice when an adblocker is used.
-Because not loading ads is "impacting site performance", and watching ads results in "the best Twitch experience". /s  Blatantly lying to the consumer.)_
+Because not loading ads is "impacting site performance", and watching ads results in "the best Twitch experience" /s.
+Blatantly lying to the consumer.)_

 ## Installation (TamperMonkey, but adaptable to other UserScript managers)
 1. Ensure that your browser meets the requirements above